Tech-Arch1tect/berth/docs/api/README.md

 Berth provides a REST API for managing Docker stacks across multiple remote agents.

+**These documents are created with heavy AI assistance**.
+A best-effort approach is being taken.
+I am trying to test and verify all documents however it is inevitable that mistakes will make there way in.
+Do not expect this to be a source of truth, instead please use this as a general idea of the API.
+For example, the LLM-assisted documentation has real issues identifying which endpoints allow for what authentication (cookie-based session auth vs jwt vs api key's, etc).

+In a perfect world I would be creating this documentation from scratch however Berth doesn't have a team or company behind it, and documentation isn't a priority currently.

 ## Base URL

 All API endpoints are prefixed with `/api/v1/` for REST endpoints and `/ws/api/` for WebSocket endpoints.